iq-motion-control/iq-module-communication-doc/docs/manual/manual_throttle.rst

 To convert these raw commands to a throttle command, simply divide the value by 8192.
 For example, a raw command of -8192 corresponds to a throttle command of -100%, and a raw command of 4096 corresponds to a throttle command of 50%.

 Hobby Protocols
 ****************
-The :ref:`manual_hobby` section above covers in more detail how each hobby protocol communicates with Vertiq modules.
+The :ref:`manual_hobby` section covers in more detail how each hobby protocol communicates with Vertiq modules.
 Generally, each type of hobby protocol sends a command that encodes a number from 0.0 to 1.0.
-For example, Standard PWM sends a pulse from 1000 microseconds to 2000 microseconds, where 1000 microseconds corresponds to a 0.0 and 2000 microseconds corresponds to a 1.0.
+For example, :ref:`Standard PWM <hobby_standard_pwm>` sends a pulse from 1000 microseconds to 2000 microseconds, where 1000 microseconds corresponds to a 0.0 and 2000 microseconds corresponds to a 1.0.

 Similarly to the :ref:`throttle_iquart_ref` throttle command, these commands only encode a range from 0.0 to 1.0, while a throttle command should be able to cover a range from -100% to 100%.
 The full range of -100% to 100% throttle commands can be sent by hobby protocols, but not directly as a -1 to 1 value.
 Instead, depending on the configuration of your module the 0.0 to 1.0 value that hobby protocols send will be re-mapped to the full -100% to 100% range.
-For more details on how this mapping works and how to configure it, see the :red:`Mapping to Throttle` section.
+For more details on how this mapping works and how to configure it, see the :ref:`throttle_mapping` section.

 .. _throttle_mode_maximums_directions: